Skip to content

 :interceptor-overrides {:my-app/logger nil}}) ;; nil removes the interceptor

-A handler that depends on the outside world via inject-cofx becomes deterministic by re-registering the cofx against the same id.
-The stub lives in the same registry the production cofx does; inject-cofx finds the override with no special test-mode flag:
+Freeze the clock, fix the ids.
+A handler that reaches into the world through inject-cofx becomes deterministic by re-registering the cofx against the same id.
+No special test-mode flag — inject-cofx finds the override because it's in the same registry:

 (deftest todo-add-stamps-created-at